ganeshknr/repo/readme.txt

-This file is created to test my git repository
+This file is created to test my git repository.
+Second modification